stern/stern/README.md

  `--all-namespaces`, `-A`    | `false`                       | If present, tail across all namespaces.
 A specific namespace is ignored even if specified with --namespace.
  `--color`                   | `auto`                        | Force set color output. 'auto':  colorize if tty attached, 'always': always colorize, 'never': never colorize.
  `--completion`              |                               | Output stern command-line completion code for the specified shell.
 Can be 'bash', 'zsh' or 'fish'.
  `--condition`               |                               | The condition to filter on: [condition-name[=condition-value].
 The default condition-value is true.
 Match is case-insensitive.
+Currently only supported with --tail=0.
  `--config`                  | `~/.config/stern/config.yaml` | Path to the stern config file `--container`, `-c`         | `.*`                          | Container name when multiple containers in pod. (regular expression)
  `--container-colors`        |                               | Specifies the colors used to highlight container names.
 Use the same format as --pod-colors.
 Defaults to the values of --pod-colors if omitted, and must match its length.